mattcarlotta/nvi/README.md

 Unrecognized flags or arguments are usage errors.

 > [!NOTE]
-> † Without a `--` command, scan will only report what it finds and exit.
+> † Without a `--` command, scan will only report what it finds and exit (must include *--dry-run*).
 With a `--` command, scan sets the found ENV keys to the required ENVs list.

 ## Usage examples